 - Toolbox – Choose one or not.

 - Winch – Your choice.
-We think it’s good for car hauler trailers, so we give choices.
-Add one permanent, or removable (so it’s not in the weather and not a theft temptation).
+Add one permanent, or removable (so it is not in the weather and not a theft temptation).
 Options are in the plans.

-- An electrical wiring diagram – with options – included.
+- An electrical wiring diagram – with options for various electrical needs – included.

-All the above are the essence of what our new car hauler / equipment transport trailers are about.
+All the above are the essence of what our new car hauler trailers / equipment transport trailers are about.
 Of course, there is a lot more in the details.
 If you like our thinking, then let us know.
-If you think we’ve fallen off our rockers, let us know that too.
+If you think we have fallen off our rockers, let us know that too.

-We also have a trailer in box C in the table above.
-Similar in size and strength this 18.5′ 12K Car Hauler has Drive-Over fenders for the wide stance Vehicles like built 4×4’s and dualies.
+We also have car hauler trailers in Box C of the table above.
+Similar in size and strength, this 18.5′ 12K Car Hauler has Drive-Over fenders is for the wide stance Vehicles like built 4×4’s, buggies, and dualies.
+Drive right up and over the fenders.

-We’ll add more car hauler trailers with time.
-In the meantime, please have a look and let us know what you think.
-Tell us what you’re looking for in car hauler trailers – and for equipment transport trailers?
-Let us know, and we’ll consider it in our future planning.
+Please have a look and let us know what you think.
+Tell us what you are looking for in car hauler trailers – and equipment transport trailers?
+We will consider it in our future planning.
 Thank you.

 Second, the plans come from an engineer that loves DIY and building in the shop too.
 Sure, engineers often have the reputation of a nerd sitting in a cubical wondering what happens to the design once it leaves the desk, but not here.
 I build much of what I design, which includes literally hundreds of products from toys to medical tech, from simple tools to precision robotic machines.
-Fine precision parts and hard-core components. — And, the plans include bits of all I’ve learned.
+Fine precision parts, then hard-core industrial components. — And, our trailer plans include bits of all I have learned.
 Want to see?
 Check out the Big Slide Show.

 Third, we offer more.
 Our plans are more complete with more options, better instructions, and more information.
-Of course, plans include a Bill of Materials, a cut list, components list, etc. But, it’s not just the plans and documentation.
+Of course, plans include a Bill of Materials, a cut list, components list, etc. And, when needed, the CAD files for the special parts.
+But, it is not just the plans and documentation.
 The end product is stronger, more capable, and offers greater function.
 The goal is to give you the best in DIY Trailer Plans.

 These are the things that make our trailer plans different, and better.
 Good luck with your Car Hauler Trailers!